 Gently spread batter evenly.

-Bake for 20 – 25 minutes on middle oven rack, until the cake has risen to the top of the pan and the top is beginning to crack slightly.
+Bake for 20 – 25 minutes on the middle oven rack until the cake has risen to the top of the pan and the top is beginning to crack slightly.
 You want to be sure to not over bake the cake, it should still be a little jiggly, not fully set.
 I baked mine for 22 minutes and it was perfect but oven temps can vary so check it at 20 minutes, sooner if your oven runs hot.

 The cake will sink a bit a few minutes after it comes out.
 This is fine and normal.
-Allow to cool on counter for about 30 minutes then transfer to your refrigerator.
+Allow it to cool on counter for about 30 minutes then transfer to your refrigerator.
 Let it chill until it is set, at least 3 hours and up to 24 hours.
 It should be completely firm when set.